ondra-m/redmine-installer/README.md

 ## Install

-Install new redmine instance from archive or git.
+Install new redmine instance from archive or website.

 #### Steps: